-The goal of the Hybrid Hazelnut Consortium is to create a world leading research and breeding program to develop hazelnuts as a widely adapted, high-yielding and low-input sustainable crop that is competitive with annual crops for food, feed or bio-energy.
+The Hybrid Hazelnut Consortium is committed to creating a leading research and breading program to develop hazelnuts as a widely adapted, high-yielding, and low-input sustainable crop that is competitive with annual crops for food, feed, or bioenergy.

-Learn how and why we are developing hazelnuts for food, feed, and bio-energy.
+Find out how and why we are developing hazelnuts for food, feed, and bioenergy.

-See in what areas hazelnuts will be able to grow.
+See where hybrid hazelnuts will soon be able to grow as a sustainable crop.

 Become a charter patron of the Arbor Day Foundation’s Hazelnut Project and get 3 free hazelnut bushes.Join Our Research Project